jop-devel/jop/vhdl/rttm/readme-rttm.txt

 KNOWN ISSUES

 - The maximum size of the read or write set in a transaction not performing an early commit is one less than the capacity of the transaction cache.
+- TDMA slots are only reallocated while a processor is executing a hardware transaction, not during the entire software transaction.
 - Garbage collection will not work if USE_RTTM is set.
 - The constants in vhdl/simpcon/sc_arbiter_rttm_tdma.vhd are set for the DE2 board and could be lowered for the cyc12 board.
 - The FIFO in vhdl/rttm/write_fifo_buffer.vhd is a direct instantation of Altera-specific IP.